-Music art: musical themes in art are an integral response to my life as a musician.
+Music in art: musical themes in art are an integral response to my life as a musician.
 I play several musical instruments (to varying degrees!): cello, piano, recorder, accordion and guitar.
 There's no doubt that my musical experiences, from busking in Covent Garden

 to touring with bands like Elbow

 , to orchestral work and solo recitals, have inspired the music themes in my drawings.

 Quill drawings make for some wonderfully scratchy, lively, impulsive effects!
 I don't sharpen my feathers, instead preferring a blotchy, spacious result, allowing feather and ink to take charge.

 I have a collection of many special feathers.
 The one in this picture belonged to an oriental pheasant at the Yorkshire Sculpture Park.